dCache/dcache/docs/TheBook/src/main/markdown/cookbook-transport-security.md

 Some users, specifically those with medical data, may have data channel encryption as a requirement. dCache does not (yet) support encryption of the GridFTP data channel.
 At the moment, `globus-url-copy -dcpriv` *appears* to encrypt the data when talking to dCache, but in fact it decides to send the data in plain text, and it does *NOT* warn the user.

-To make sure data is safely encrypted during transfer, one should:
+To make sure data is safely encrypted during transfer, one should do all of the following:

 1. Use the WebDAV protocol
-2. Configure dCache WebDAV doors not to redirect transfers (because currently it redirects to HTTP and not HTTPS)
+2. Configure dCache WebDAV doors not to redirect transfers, or if they do, only to HTTPS and not to HTTP
-3. Have a well configured certificate or chain in each WebDAV door
+3. Have a well configured certificate or chain in each WebDAV door (and if the doors redirect to the pools through HTTPS, the pools should have host certificates too)
-4. Use Java 8 or better, with a well configured java.security
+4. Use Java 11 or better, with a well configured java.security

 There is the option `webdav.redirect.allow-https` which is `false` by default.
 If set to true, WebDAV doors should redirect clients to HTTPS movers on the pools.
 Your pools must have host certificates and have `pool.enable.encrypted-transfers = true` for this to work.
 This new feature should be considered experimental; test it before using it.